abs-tudelft/vhdmmio/doc/md/custominterfaceconfig.md

 This key is optional unless required by context.
 If not specified, the default value (`null`) is used.

-## `use`
+## `monitor`

-Use this key to request an internal signal used/read by this field to be generated.
+Use this key to request an internal signal monitored by this field to be generated.

 The following values are supported:

- - `null` (default): this interface does not specify a used internal.
+ - `null` (default): this interface does not specify a monitored internal.

  - a string matching `[a-zA-Za-z][a-zA-Z0-9_]*`: an internal with the specified name is generated and expected to only be read by this field.
 If the field is not repeated, the signal is scalar, otherwise its width equals the field repetition.
 The VHDL identifier for it is made available to the templates through `$s.<name>$`; it always behaves like an `std_logic`.